stelligent/stelligent-u/11-parameter-store/README.md

 _When you look at your stack in the CloudFormation console, can you find the values of your parameter resources there?_

+Underneath the parameters tab you can see all the values of the parameters.

+You can also click the physical resource ID and it will take you the console with the value listed.

 #### Lab 11.1.3: Integration with CloudFormation